LIVERPOOL KEY TO BLOCKBUSTER PLAYER SWAP THAT MIGHT SAVE ARNE SLOT

 The midfield player has only played 141 minutes this season, which has sparked speculation that he may be willing to quit the team soon.

-It would make perfect sense to let Konate go in order to get some sort of compensation for his departure if Liverpool were to finally sign Crystal Palace captain Marc Guehi in January after coming very close to doing so on deadline day.
+It would make perfect sense to let Konate go to get some sort of compensation for his departure if Liverpool were to finally sign Crystal Palace captain Marc Guehi in January after coming very close to doing so on deadline day.

 Slot may be able to deploy the two-time Champions League winner in place of Alexis Mac Allister, who has struggled this season, if Camavinga's signing was a part of this comeback.